-Board of the Lafayette Journal and Courier, the Indiana Native American Commission, and on the Indiana Family and Social Service Administration's Select Welfare Reform Advisory Council.
+Board of the Lafayette Journal and Courier, the Indiana Native American Commission and on the Indiana Family and Social Service Administration's Select Welfare Reform Advisory Council.

-His wife, Jo, is the Human Services Department Chair at IVY Tech's Lafayette Campus.
-They have two children, Katie (21), a Senior Biochemistry student at Purdue and Jonathan (18), a Freshman studying American History at Purdue.
+His wife Jo is the Human Services Department Chair at IVY Tech's Lafayette Campus.
+They have 2 children, Katie 21, a Senior Biochemistry student at Purdue and Jonathan 18, a Freshman studying American History at Purdue.

 Adam Murphy is the Weed and Seed Site Coordinator for the City of Lafayette, Indiana.
-He has eight years of non-profit housing and community organizing experience with a community development corporation and Habitat for Humanity of Lafayette, in addition to four years' with Weed and Seed.
-He currently works with three supportive housing programs in Lafayette, including Shelter Plus Care for chronically homeless individuals with co-existing mental illness, substance abuse, and/or HIV/AIDS.
+He has 8 years of non-profit housing and community organizing experience with a community development corporation and Habitat for Humanity of Lafayette, in addition to 4 years' experience with Weed and Seed.
+He currently works with three supportive housing programs in Lafayette, including Shelter Plus Care for chronically homeless individuals with co-existing mental illness, substance abuse and/or HIV/AIDS.
 Other programs serve ex-offenders returning from incarceration and domestic violence victims and their children.
-He is the housing coordinator for the Re-entry Problem Solving Court, in addition to prior experience with a sex-offender problem solving court.
+He is the housing coordinator for the ReEntry Problem Solving Court as well as prior experience with a sex-offender problem solving court.
 These projects have provided supportive housing for 210 persons since 2008.
 Current projects in motion include collaborating with local agencies to establish a furniture bank network.
 He is completing a Master's of Science degree in Community Economic Development at Southern New Hampshire University.

-Mindy Niehaus is the Discharge Planning Coordinator for Vanderburgh County's Ten Year Plan to End Homelessness, and the program director for the Welcome Home 82 Initiative, a Re-Entry Plan for returning ex-offenders.
+Mindy Niehaus is the Discharge Planning Coordinator for Vanderburgh County's Ten Year Plan to End Homelessness, and the program director for the Welcome Home 82 Initiative; a Re-Entry Plan for returning ex-offenders.

-Mindy began her career working with people with chronic mental illness in an inpatient setting at Mulberry Center.
-Along with Terry Kellogg and Marvel Harrison, Mindy worked with people with co-dependency.
-She also was trained and certified to use yoga and meditation to assist clients who had extreme anxiety.
-Mindy was the director of Mulberry Center Players, a community education theater troupe.
-She also spent time working with Dr. John Lennon, and children having bonding and attachment disorders.
-She spent three years at the Department of Child Services, assisting children and families.
+Mindy began her career working with people with a chronic mental illness in an inpatient setting at Mulberry Center.
+There she was able to work with Terry Kellogg and Marvel Harrison doing work with codependency.
+She also was trained and certified to use yoga and meditation to work with clients who had extreme anxiety.
+Mindy was the director of Mulberry Center Players a community education theater troupe.
+She also spent time working with Dr. John Lennon, and children with bonding and attachment disorders.
+She spent three years working with the Department of Child Services, working with children and families.
 She has extensive work in community outreach and education.
 She worked with Weed and Seed doing prevention and education in neighborhoods that were targeted as high crime, low income.

 She has spent the last five years doing community outreach and coalition development to address the needs of individuals leaving institutions into homelessness.
 With the help of the Re-entry Coalition, Corporation for Supportive Housing, and Indiana Housing and Community Development Authority, she developed and implemented a Re-entry Project.
-She has Bachelor's degree in Psychology from University of Southern Indiana.
+She has Bachelors in Psychology from University of Southern Indiana.